 The EFTA countries, together with the European Commission and the three European Standardisation Organisations, are a partner in two international projects with Seconded European Standardisation Experts, one in China (SESEC) and one in India (SESEI).
 EFTA is represented by the EFTA Secretariat as a member of the Steering Committee of these projects.

 EFTA has also been a partner in building up a database between European standardisation and Chinese standardisation called the China-Europe Standards Information Platform (CESIP).
 On this platform the Chinese and European partners share information on the applicable standards in specific product sectors.
-The objective is to facilitate industry's, and especially SME’s, access to the respective markets and to comply with the applicable technical regulation.
+The objective is to facilitate industry and especially SME access to the respective markets and to comply with the applicable technical regulation.

-EFTA also participates in the Joint Initiative on Standardisation, an action resulting from the European Commission’s Single Market Strategy.
-The Joint Initiative aims to modernise the European Standardisation System and improve the existing public-private partnership between the Commission/EFTA and the European Standardisation Organisations and stakeholders.
+EFTA also participated in the Joint Initiative on Standardisation, an action resulting from the European Commission’s Single Market Strategy.
+The Joint Initiative aimed to modernise the European Standardisation System and improve the existing public-private partnership between the Commission/EFTA and the European Standardisation Organisations and stakeholders.

 About European Standardisation:

 European Standardisation plays a key role in facilitating the free movement of goods and services in Europe.
 Its main objectives are: